WebSocket Session Verification

-Socket connections do not always use HTTP, and so we cannot utilise cookies / http authorization header here.
-Instead, we must fetch the JWT on the frontend and send that at the start of the socket connection.
+Socket connections do not always use HTTP, which means you cannot use cookies or HTTP authorization header here.
+Instead, the frontend must fetch the JWT and send it at the start of the socket connection.

-We need to make sure that we expose the JWT to the frontend.
-This is already the case in header based auth, but if you are using cookie based auth, then you should set the following boolean to true in session.init on the backend:
+This is already the case in header based auth, but if you are using cookie based auth, then you should set the following boolean to true in session.init

 import SuperTokens from "supertokens-node";